NavyaG-lab/Tech-writer/on-call/data-infra/on_call_runbook.md

 - First, check on the Kubernetes dashboard for frequent restarts; this is usually visible for example on the memory usage graph where you'll see a lot of new lines appearing through time as new processes are added.
 Under normal circumstances the memory usage lines should be mostly stable.
 - If there are frequent restarts, check the memory usage of the pods (both average and per pod) on the same dashboard to see whether Alph may be under-provisioned on that shard.
 If it is, you'll need to bump memory by submitting a PR on [definition](https://github.com/nubank/definition) or, if you want to go fast or if there isn't anyone around to approve your PR, directly by editing the k8s deployment with `nu-"$country" k8s ctl --country "$country" --env "$env" "$prototype" -- edit deploy "$env-$prototype-$stack-alph-deployment"`.
 - If there are no restarts, the next step is to check directly the alph dashboard to see if the issue is occuring on all partitions or only on a single one.
 Usually if the issue is not due to provisioning, there'll be a single stuck partition.
 In this case the fix is to cycle alph: `nu-$country k8s cycle --env prod $prototype alph`.
 It'll take some time for processing to resume, usually between 10 minutes and an hour, but you should eventually see a dip in the lag.

+### compaction triggered on Airflow

+This alert means that the Compaction DAG encountered an error.
+The Compaction DAG is expected to run every day, and so errors in its execution are unexpected and should be treated with some urgency.
+Below are a few steps you can take to investigate the issue:

+- Open the [Compaction DAG view on Airflow](https://airflow.nubank.com.br/admin/airflow/graph?dag_id=ouroboros-compaction) and confirm that the node marked `compaction` is the one failing (and not the scale-up/scale-down nodes)
+- Check the [job logs](https://nubank.splunkcloud.com/en-US/app/search/etl_job_logs?form.the_time.earliest=-24h%40h&form.the_time.latest=now&form.search=*&form.job=aurora%2Fprod%2Fjobs%2Fcompaction) for any error

 ### Correnteza database-claimer is failing